 The secret to this method is storing your parsley in a cool and dry place like the uncovered bouquet method.
 Though this one just ensures added protection.

 This covered bouquet method is perfect for chilled calamari salad with lemon and parsley.
-That extra oomph of freshness that parsley brings is perfect during the hot season!
+The extra oomph of freshness that parsley brings is perfect during the hot season!
 After all, it is the time when you need a refreshing dish the most.

 Covered With Dry Kitchen Towel